National Action (UK): Responses

 "Tom" reported that the group was monitored by the West Midlands Counter Terrorism Unit.
 Gerry Gable, former editor of the anti-fascist magazine Searchlight, said, "National Action are highly organised with a lot of foreign money backing them up.
 They're not looking to attract thickos who just want a fight.
 They want thinkers who are prepared to die for National Socialism."
 Scotland Yard was reported to be "very concerned" by the group, but gave an official response that "We cannot discuss details of individuals or organisations that may or may not be the subject of an investigation."

 Ian Austin, a Labour Party MP whose adoptive father fled Nazi-occupied Czechoslovakia, said of National Action, "Seventy years ago, British heroes were fighting to liberate Europe from the scourge of Nazis and fascism.
 It's absolutely disgusting to see young British people praise Hitler today."

 On 5 September 2017, it was reported that four serving male members of the British Army had been arrested under the Terrorism Act 2000 on suspicion of being members of National Action: a 22-year-old from Birmingham, a 32-year-old from Powys, a 24-year-old from Ipswich and a 24-year-old from Northampton.
 A fifth man was reported to have been detained in Cyprus.
 As a result, three men, including two British soldiers, were charged with terrorism offences.
 On 27 September 2017, eleven men were arrested in further raids across England and Wales.

 On 3 January 2018, six people – five men from Cambridge, Banbury, Wolverhampton, Leicester and Stockport, and a woman from Banbury – were arrested on suspicion of being concerned in the commission, preparation and instigation of acts of terrorism, namely on suspicion of being a member of a proscribed organisation, National Action.
 Those arrested were aged between 21 and 37.

-Lead-up to proscription
+Lead-up to and proscription as a terrorist organisation

 In November 2016, The Sunday Times reported that National Action was supporting Thomas Mair, the murderer of the Batley and Spen Labour MP Jo Cox, posting "only 649 MPs to go!" on social media.
-National Action also supported Mair personally, saying, "Don't let this man's sacrifice go in vain," and altered its listing on Google to state, "Death to traitors, freedom for Britain!", a slogan Mair had said to a court when asked to give his name following Cox's murder.
+National Action also supported Mair personally, saying, "Don't let this man's sacrifice go in vain", and altered its listing on Google to state, "Death to traitors, freedom for Britain!", a slogan Mair had said to a court when asked to give his name following Cox's murder.
 The organisation also supported the Orlando nightclub shooting and has called for graphic and violent attacks on police officers in the UK.
 Mair, however, appeared to have little involvement with National Action or any other white supremacist groups within the UK.